As a new student where can I go for help and support in dealing with my first year at college?

 • The Learning Resource Center on the Quad by Schweitzer Hall contains the Center for Innovation and Teaching to Enhance Learning (C.I.T.E.L.).
 They provide tutorial services, placement testing, and on-line resources.
 They have a number of individuals that can answer any questions that you have about studying for tests, writing papers, and preparing for class.

-• The Office of Residential Education & Housing located within 208 Liberty Street is your source for questions if you are a resident student who has questions your residence hall, living with your roommate, or if you have a special need to be addressed.
+• The Office of Residential Education & Housing located within the Franklin Street Residence Hall is your source for questions if you are a resident student who has questions your residence hall, living with your roommate, or if you have a special need to be addressed.

 • For commuter students, the Commuter Lounge is located conveniently in the Student Center lower level.
 Computer stations, commuter lockers, comfy furniture and a television are here for your use.

 • The Student Center has several student lounges and areas for your recreational use.
 Deacon's Den, located in the Student Center first floor, has food services available for all students, a large screen television, fireplace and seating areas.
 Deacon’s is a great place to relax, eat, and mix and mingle with your friends between classes.
 The Game Room, located in the Student Center lower level has a pool table, ping-pong table, as well as three gaming consoles including x-Box 360, Wii, and PS3.